 For the reasons laid out above, the retirement definition will need to shift for Millennials.
 That’s partly because when you look at the amount of Millennial retirement savings, the results aren’t great.

 But it’s also because we can’t expect the same financial support programs that have helped others.
 We don’t have the guarantee of a social safety net there to catch us if we fall behind.
 Sam at Financial Samurai views Social Security like buying a lottery ticket.
 I am not quite as pessimistic, but I tend to agree with the notion of feeling lucky to get meaningful benefits from the program.
-Unsure of how the future will unfold, I hold an unconscious bias for wanting to forge my own way built upon self-reliance, despite not necessarily knowing how.
+Unsure of how the future will unfold, I find myself holding an unconscious bias for wanting to forge my own way built upon self-reliance, despite not necessarily knowing how.

 The truth is, we don’t know what may come to pass- but it likely isn’t the status quo, because our country can’t afford it.
 Because of these trends, our retirement plans must change.